bianchi-ed/discord.js-bot-model/README.md

 //...
 ```

-### Start application
+### Start bot

 ```bash
 node index.js
 ```

 ## Creating new commands
-To create a new command you can just create a new .js file inside one of the command categories folder and write the command instruction, you can also create new category folders if you so choose.
+To create a new command, create a new .js file inside one of the command categories folder and write the command instruction, you can also create new category folders if you so choose.

-In this template we are using the class SlashCommandBuilder to create our commands.
-Its a very nice way to implement new commands since the class provides various methods to customize and configure commands.
-You can find more about the SlashCommand class [in this link from discord.js docs](https://old.discordjs.dev/#/docs/builders/main/class/SlashCommandBuilder).
+This template uses the SlashCommandBuilder class, it is a nice way to implement new commands since the class provides various methods to customize and configure commands.
+I recommend reading more abou this topic [in this link from discord.js docs](https://old.discordjs.dev/#/docs/builders/main/class/SlashCommandBuilder).

 This skeleton code is a nice starting point to create a new slash command: